sdntechforum/Intersight_MCP/CONTAINER_DEPLOYMENT.md

 ## Overview

-The HTTP server version provides the same 199 Intersight tools as the stdio MCP server, but accessible via REST API endpoints.
+The HTTP server version provides configurable access to Intersight tools via REST API endpoints.
+With the new tool configuration system, you can choose between:

+- **Core Mode**: 65 essential read-only tools for safe monitoring and reporting
+- **All Mode**: 199+ comprehensive tools including CRUD operations

 This enables:

 - Web-based integrations
 - CI/CD pipeline access